I. What Is Salvation?

-I turn now from my sins and, with all my heart, declare that Jesus is God and the resurrected Lord.
+With all my heart, I turn now from my sins and declare that Jesus is God and the resurrected Lord.
 Jesus, please come and live within me as my Lord and Savior.
 Amen.”

 Welcome to the family of God!

 X. What’s My Next Step as a Christian?

 If you have become a follower of Jesus, your spiritual life in him has just begun.
 You are now his follower or “disciple.”
 You can spend the rest of your life becoming more like Jesus step by step with the indwelling Holy Spirit’s help.

-During this week, find another Christian to let them know that you have decided to follow Jesus.
+This week, find another Christian to let them know you have decided to follow Jesus.
 And check out our article about spiritual disciplines that change you.